WenjunHuang94/QwenImageEdit_MultiGPU/README.md

 - Transformer behaviors can be easily customized through modifications to wrapped_tool.py
 - Use **512 resolution** when quickly checking training results

-Enjoy your multi‑GPU Qwen‑Image‑Edit workflow ❤️
+Enjoy your multi‑GPU Qwen‑Image‑Edit workflow. ❤️

+If you find this project helpful or interesting, a star would be greatly appreciated!
+Your support motivates us to keep improving. ⭐